wng6w8w8rc-gif/fe-archi-planning/README.md

 **Scenario 1: Critical Bug in v2**

-- Disable feature flag immediately
+- Set route version to `false` in config immediately
 - Investigate issue in v2
 - Fix and test thoroughly
-- Re-enable feature flag after fix
+- Re-enable route version after fix

 **Scenario 2: Performance Degradation**

-- Disable feature flag for affected users
+- Set route version to `false` for affected route
 - Investigate performance issues
 - Optimize v2 code
-- Gradual re-enablement with monitoring
+- Re-enable with monitoring

 **Scenario 3: User Experience Issues**

-- Disable feature flag
+- Set route version to `false`
 - Gather user feedback
 - Make necessary adjustments in v2
 - Re-enable with improved UX

-## Final Migration Steps ⚠️ **MANDATORY**
+## Final Migration Steps

 When all features are migrated and v2 is stable:

 1. **Redirect all routes to v2**

    - Update route handlers to point to v2
-   - Remove feature flag checks (all users use v2)
+   - Set all route versions to `true` in config (all routes use v2)
    - v2 routes now handle the same paths as v1

 2. **Move v1 code to `src/v1/`**